 Five Tips to Prepare for Your Virtual Interview

-Stepping into a virtual interview is different in some ways from a face-to-face sitdown with an interviewer.
 With a layer of technology involved in connecting for the interview, several factors could come into play that impact your interview success.
+A slight internet disconnect could cause a larger disruption in conversation, or an untimely update could make you late to the call.

 While some principles of interview preparation are the same in a virtual setting, some require more thought and intention.
 Keep reading for strategies on how to prepare for a successful virtual interview and put your best foot forward with potential employers!